12 trust signals for your websitePublished: July 16, 2020 | Last updated: April 5, 2023

-Trust signals for your website
+12 trust signals for your website

-Keep it short and sweet: There is no second chance for a good first impression.
-Convincing websites fulfil the following three criteria within a few moments: attractiveness, clarity and They should be clear, easy to use - that's what everyone wants.
+- Keep it short and sweet: There is no second chance for a good first impression.
+Convincing websites fulfil the following three criteria within a few moments: attractiveness, clarity and emotions.
+They should be clear, easy to use - that's what everyone wants.
 An emotional spark should also be ignited: The user should feel comfortable, be in good hands - their expectations should be met.

-Topicality: Trustworthy websites must be up-to-date.
+- Topicality: Trustworthy websites must be up-to-date.
 This does not only include relevant texts - design and functions should also be modern.
-So: current news instead of a news section with two-year-old texts, and chat or contact form instead of e-mail without link.
+So: current news instead of a news section with two-year-old texts and chat or contact form instead of e-mail without link.

-Contact details: What applies to traditional retail is at least as important online: customers want direct feedback when problems arise.
+- Contact details: What applies to traditional retail is at least as important online: customers want direct feedback when problems arise.
 Be approachable!
 Offer contact forms, chats, free hotlines and prominently display the contact options.

 Got curious?
 Are you interested in more exciting topics related to reputation management?